 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

 The national curriculum for physical education aims to ensure that all pupils:

-As a school, we have decided to embrace this part of the curriculum by working in House Teams.
-Siblings may not necessarily be in the same House Team.
-They may in fact be competing in a different team- much like our regular ‘Class of the Week’ system and our exciting ‘Ursuline World Cup’ competitions.
-Therefore during Sports Day, parents can walk freely around the various activities to see their children take part in the day.
+As a school, we have decided to embrace this part of the curriculum by working in house teams.
+Siblings may not necessarily be in the same house team.
+They may in fact be competing in a different team- much like our exciting competitions such as the .
+Therefore during sports day, parents can walk freely around the various activities to see their children take part in the day.